Shielding the Critical DRAG-INDUCING Uppermost Wheel

-Our numerous patents show that all open-wheeled vehicles needlessly waste fuel by exposing the top portion of the wheel whose surface necessarily moves forward directly against the wind at twice the vehicle speed.
-Thus, if the vehicle speed is at 65 mph, the top forward-moving surface of the open wheel is exposed to 130 mph winds plus any additional headwind that may be present at the time.
+Our numerous patents show that all open-wheeled vehicles needlessly waste fuel by exposing the top portion of the wheel, whose surface necessarily moves forward directly against the wind at twice the vehicle speed.
+Thus, if the vehicle speed is at 65 mph, the top forward-moving surface of the open wheel is exposed to at least 130 mph winds plus any additional headwind that may be present at the time.

 And most importantly, since power loss due to drag force is actually proportional to the wind speed cubed—a very sensitive exponential relation—the much faster surface at the top of the wheel is dissipating at least 8X more power than any equivalent slower surface on the deflector panel.
 Moreover, this highly magnified power loss on the exposed wheel increases rapidly with any additional external headwind present.
 For this reason alone, our minimally sized deflector panels become far more efficient in windy conditions, a non-obvious relation supporting our numerous patent allowances.